lum-muu/lum.bio/README.md

 - **Reduced motion support** – Respects `prefers-reduced-motion`
 - **Font loading strategy** – `font-display: swap` with fallback stack

+## Integrity Verification

+- `scripts/build-data.js` generates an `_integrity` checksum (FNV-1a) for the aggregated content payload.
+- `npm run integrity:check` re-computes the checksum locally so collaborators can verify releases or update the signature (pass `-- --write`).
+- `src/data/mockData.ts` re-computes the checksum at runtime and surfaces a `[verified]` / `[tamper detected]` indicator inside the Status Bar so visitors know whether the bundle was tampered with.
+- Re-run `node scripts/build-data.js` (or `npm run build:data`) after touching anything inside `src/content/` to regenerate `_aggregated.json` and refresh the checksum before committing.
+- See [`docs/INTEGRITY.md`](docs/INTEGRITY.md) for the full anti-tamper workflow.

 ### Accessibility Features

 - WCAG 2.1 AA compliant